iamAhsanMalik/ResultWrapper/README.md

 }
 ```
 #### Conclusion
-The ResultWrapper package simplifies the process of creating and working with result success and failure scenarios.
+The Response Wrapper package simplifies the process of creating and working with result success and failure scenarios.
 It provides a consistent way to handle and represent the results